 With that said, there are various reasons why education is not readily available in refugee camps despite its importance:

 Whenever you think of education, if you are living in an urban city, you think of school buildings and classrooms.
 According to The World Bank Group, education infrastructure is quintessential as factors such as accessibility and the condition of school affect the conduciveness of a student’s learning.
 In addition to the poor infrastructure, the lack of learning resources such as books and writing materials increases the challenge to provide education to a refugee camp.

 The lack of decent physical building poses a threat to students’ safety.
-For children of all ages, but especially for children as young as below 7, a solid infrastructure is extremely important for a child to feel safe while learning.
+For children of all ages, but especially for children as young as below 7, a solid infrastructure is extremely important for a child to while learning.
 The global awareness of prioritizing education infrastructure in refugee camps has spurred Multinational Corporations (MNCs) such as IKEA, Facebook, Goldman Sachs, and more to increase their social involvement and investment in this cause.

 From the perspective of a refugee-camp educator, the lack of infrastructure sophistication also means the need for them to commute long distances between locations while carrying teaching materials to their students.
 According to one of our pilot projects: Digi-Eskwela, some of these items include mobile routers, projectors, a laptop, and up to 20 tablets.
 All of these pose a huge inconvenience to education provision in a refugee camp.
 If you are interested, you may read the full article here.

 For people in the cities, the pervasiveness of technology in our lives has fundamentally changed the way we live.
 The privilege of having everything at our fingertips (almost literally) has made us forget the basic role of technology in a refugee camp.
 Even the most basic technological functions provide a platform for communication with their families, a record of a displaced person’s identity, and an opportunity for education.